 The sale of substantial amounts of shares of our Class A common stock in the public market, or the perception that such sales could occur, could harm the prevailing market price of our Class A common stock.
 These sales, or the possibility that these sales may occur, also might make it more difficult for us to sell equity securities in the future at a time and at a price that we deem appropriate.
-Upon completion of this offering, we will have shares of Class A common stock outstanding (or shares if the underwriters elect to exercise in full their option to purchase additional shares from us), all of which will be sold in this offering.
+Upon completion of this offering, we will have 1,850,000 shares of Class A common stock outstanding (or 2,127,500 shares if the underwriters elect to exercise in full their option to purchase additional shares from us), all of which will be sold in this offering.
 These will be freely tradable without restriction or further registration under the Securities Act, except that any shares purchased or held by our affiliates, as that term is defined under Rule 144 of the Securities Act, may be sold only in compliance with the limitations described in "Shares Eligible for Future Sale."

 Our remaining shares outstanding will be restricted securities as defined under Rule 144 subject to certain restrictions on resale.
 However, federal securities laws permit stockholders who are not our affiliates and have held our securities, including our Class A common stock, for least one year to sell such securities without regard to the restrictions Rule 144.
+Following the Reclassification, a person who was not one of our affiliates at any time during the three months preceding a sale and not subject to the contractual lock-up will be entitled to sell any and all of the shares of Class A common stock they receive upon conversion of the Class B common stock they receive as a result of the Reclassification under Rule 144, without restriction.
+See "Shares Eligible for Future Sale."

-Upon completion of this offering, we will have shares of Class B common stock outstanding.
+Upon completion of this offering, we will have 4,568,920 shares of Class B common stock outstanding.
+Of these shares, 1,511,980 shares of Class B common stock will not be subject to the contractual 180-day lock-up period described in "Shares Eligible for Future Sale - Lock-up Agreement."
 All of these shares will be "restricted securities" as defined in Rule 144 and may be sold in the public market only if registered under the Securities Act or if they qualify for an exemption from registration under Rule 144.
 Our Charter will provide that each share of our Class B common stock is convertible at any time, at the option of the holder, into one share of Class A common stock.
 Shares of our Class A common stock issuable to our stockholders upon conversion of shares of Class B common stock would be considered "restricted securities," as that term is defined under Rule 144.